Julio Xavier Labayen

-Julio Xavier Labayen (23 July 1926 – 27 April 2016) was a Filipino Discalced Carmelite and a Roman Catholic bishop.
-Ordained to the priesthood in 1955, he served as bishop of the Territorial Prelature of Infanta, Philippines from 1966 until 2003.
+Julio Xavier Lizares Labayen Jr. (July 23, 1926 – April 27, 2016) was a Filipino Catholic prelate.
+Ordained to the priesthood in 1955 as a Discalced Carmelite, he served as bishop and prelate of the Territorial Prelature of Infanta, Philippines from 1966 until 2003.
 He was among the first Filipino Discalced Carmelites in the 1950s.
-He was the first Filipino Discalced Carmelite bishop and the second bishop of the Prelature of Infanta.
+He was the first Filipino Discalced Carmelite bishop and the second bishop/prelate of Infanta.

-He was a staunch defender of human rights, especially during the years of the Martial Law in the Philippines, being known to be one of the "Magnificent 7" who voiced their opposition against the Marcos regime.
+He was a staunch defender of human rights, especially during the years of the Martial Law in the Philippines, being known to be one of the "Magnificent 7" who voiced their opposition to the Marcos regime.

 In recognition of his efforts against authoritarian rule, his name was inscribed on the Wall of Remembrance at the Bantayog ng mga Bayani in 2016.

-Aside from this, the bishop served in various capacities in promotion of the welfare and rights of the poor and the marginalized, primarily in his appointment as the first chair of the CBCP's National Secretariat for Social Action-Justice and Peace (NASSA).
+Labayen also served in various capacities in promotion of the welfare and rights of the poor and the marginalized, primarily in his appointment as the first chair of the Catholic Bishops' Conference of the Philippines (CBCP)'s National Secretariat for Social Action-Justice and Peace (NASSA).

-Formation and Studies
+Formation and studies

-Julio, Jr. met Father Patrick Shanley, OCD in 1946, a meeting that led to the eventual entrance to the order.
-The young man formally entered the Order of Discalced Carmelites on 15 October 1948 (Feast of Santa Teresa de Jesús) with the entrance to the novitiate in Brookline, Massachusetts.
+Labayen met Patrick Shanley in 1946, a meeting that led to the eventual entrance to the order.
+The young man formally entered the Order of Discalced Carmelites on October 15, 1948 (Feast of Santa Teresa de Jesús), with the entrance to the novitiate in Brookline, Massachusetts.
 Consequently, he received the Carmelite habit on 6 November and took the religious name Xavier.

-On 7 November 1948, after a year in the novitiate, he professed simple vows as Brother Xavier of the Immaculate Heart of Mary.
-His solemn profession of vows took place on 14 May 1953 at Colegio Sta.
+On November 7, 1948, after a year in the novitiate, he professed simple vows as Brother Xavier of the Immaculate Heart of Mary.
+His solemn profession of vows took place on May 14, 1953, at Colegio Sta.
 Teresa in Rome.

-As part of his seminary formation, Brother Xavier, OCD took the courses needed towards priesthood.
+As part of his seminary formation, Labayen took the courses needed towards priesthood.
 In all these, he excelled and finished it with flying colors.
 He studied philosophy (1949-1952) at Holy Hill, Milwaukee, WI, graduating magna cum laude.
 He took his theology courses and master's degree in Theology (1952-1957), Teresianum, finishing cum laude.

 He was also made to study canon law after his priesthood at Angelicum.
 He finished his master's degree in canon law, summa cum laude in 1959.